ProjectPhysX/FluidX3D/DOCUMENTATION.md

 # FluidX3D Documentation - How to get started?

-## 0. Intstall GPU Drivers and OpenCL Runtime
+## 0. Install GPU Drivers and OpenCL Runtime

 <details><summary>(click to expand section)</summary>